Surgeon24/UPorto_Event/Docs/EAP/EAP.md

 ### 2. Permissions

-This section defines the permissions used by each module, required to access its data and features.
+This section defines the permissions used in the modules to establish the conditions of access to resources.

-// PAR permission added.
-Opinions?

 |  Abbreviation   |  Permission type | Description |
 | --------- | ---------- | ---------- |